panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 `debounce()` function accepts the `callback` argument function, and returns a debounced version of that function.

-When the debounced function `debouncedCallback` gets invoked multiple times, even in bursts, it will invoke the callback only after `waitTime` has passed after the last invocation.
+When the debounced function `debouncedCallback` gets invoked multiple times, in bursts, it will invoke the callback only after `waitTime` has passed after the last invocation.

-The debouncing then fits great to soften the filtering inside the `<FilterList>`: let's debounce `changeHandler` to wait about `300ms` when the user stops typing, and only then filter the list.
+The debouncing fits nicely to soften the filtering inside the `<FilterList>`: let's debounce `changeHandler` to `300ms` wait time.

-The only problem with applying debouncing to `changeHandler` is that the debounced version of the function should remain the same between component re-renderings.
-The first approach would be to use the `useCallback(callback, dependencies)` that would make sure to keep one instance of the debounced function between component re-renderings.
+The only problem with applying debouncing to `changeHandler` inside a React component is that the debounced version of the function should remain the same between component re-renderings.

+The first approach would be to use the `useCallback(callback, dependencies)` that would keep one instance of the debounced function between component re-renderings.

 ```jsx{2,19-21,26}
 import { useState, useCallback } from 'react';